neilg63/simple-php-refactoring-test/README.md

 A user, Jane Blogger, identified by $userId, is answering questions in a survey identified by $surveyId.
 So far, she has answered 3 questions, 1 in the personal category and 2 in the career category.
 The current survey has 3 personal questions and 9 career questions.
 Each question has one answer.

+This output should show status (success, invalid), the percentage completed by category key and the answers given so far.

+The API endpoint would be called by a frontend application (e.g. React, Vue or similar) with a payload containing the ```surveyId```.
+The ```userId`` may come from a JWT token;

 Your task is only to:

 1. Refactor the code within ```renderResults()```